paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

   (B) any other standards as may be adopted by the Secretary, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.

+(10) **Qualifying smoke alarms**

+  (A) *In general* — Each owner of a dwelling unit assisted under this section shall ensure that qualifying smoke alarms are installed in accordance with the requirements of applicable codes and standards and the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

+  (B) *Definitions* — For purposes of this paragraph, the following definitions shall apply:

+    (i) *Smoke alarm defined* — The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

+    (ii) *Qualifying smoke alarm defined* — The term “qualifying smoke alarm” means a smoke alarm that—

+      (I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+        (aa)

+          (AA) is hardwired; or

+          (BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

+        (bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

+      (II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

 **(k) Definitions**

 (1) The term “elderly person” means a household composed of one or more persons at least one of whom is 62 years of age or more at the time of initial occupancy.